What does austerity mean?

 How has austerity affected the UK?

-A crippling downturn for the economy, austerity in the UK began in 2010 as a government response to the 2008 financial crisis.
+Austerity in the UK began in 2010 as a government response to the crippling economic downturn that followed the 2008 financial crisis.
 Austerity measures were imposed as a way of eliminating the budget deficit.